barrie-cork/thesis-swarm/project_docs/prd_phase_1.md

 # Thesis Grey: Phase 1 PRD

 **Note:** This document outlines feature implementation using Wasp (version `^0.16.0` as specified in `project_docs/1-wasp-overview.md`).
-For the most up-to-date Wasp API details and general Wasp documentation, **developers should consult the Context7 MCP to fetch the latest Wasp documentation.** For Thesis Grey specific logic, component structure, UI, and detailed workflows, developers **must always refer to the UX/UI plans in the `project_docs/UI_by_feature/` directory, the `project_docs/architecture/workflow.mmd` diagram, and the overall architecture documented in `project_docs/architecture/`.**
+For the most up-to-date Wasp API details and general Wasp documentation, **developers should consult the Context7 MCP to fetch the latest Wasp documentation.** For Thesis Grey specific logic, component structure, UI, and detailed workflows, developers **must always refer to the UX/UI plans in the `project_docs/UI_by_feature/` directory, the `project_docs/mermaid.mmd` diagram, and the overall architecture documented in `project_docs/architecture/`.**

 ## Project Overview

 Thesis Grey is a specialised search application designed to facilitate the discovery and management of grey literature for clinical guideline development.
-The application follows a phased implementation approach where Phase 1 delivers core functionality with a streamlined feature set, establishing the foundation for more advanced capabilities in Phase 2. **Upon successful authentication, users are directed to the `Review Manager Dashboard`.
-This dashboard serves as the central hub where users can view and manage their existing review sessions or initiate new ones.**
+The application follows a phased implementation approach where Phase 1 delivers core functionality with a streamlined feature set, establishing the foundation for more advanced capabilities in Phase 2. **Upon successful authentication, users are directed to the `Search Strategy Page` (`/search-strategy`).
+This page serves as the central hub where users can view and manage their existing search sessions or initiate new ones.**

 This PRD outlines the Phase 1 implementation, which follows Vertical Slice Architecture (VSA) principles to deliver a complete working application focused on essential features while providing clear extension points for future development.